Papyrus Lansing: The Misfortunes of the Peasant

 When it rains, the peasant is soaked.
 He farms all day and makes rope all night.
 If he leaves out his team of horses, they get eaten by jackals and he has to beg for money to get another one.
 When he finally has the money to proceed, his field needs to be plowed again and he has to use borrowed grain.
 Even then, there are snakes, and sometimes the crop doesn't grow.
 Nubians can steal grain, and if there's none to give, the farmer is beaten, tied, and thrown in a well.
 Then his wife and children are made into slaves, and there's still no grain.

+Advice to Choose the Scribe's Profession

+Multiple exhortations to forego an idle lifestyle of dancing and drinking and to become a scribe, highlighting the benefits of this position.

-The Scribe Does Not Suffer Like the Soldier
+The Scribe is Free and Rich, not Miserable like the Soldier

 Nebmare-nakht advises Wenemdiamun to make himself a trusted scribe because he can gain wealth and prestige if he does.
 Nebmare-nakht then states that a soldier is the lowest of the low in rank, has to wake at all hours, toils like a slave, and is hungry.
 He has no clothes and little water, and is taken quickly by disease or arrows.
 If he lives, he will be worn out from marching.
 The scribe has to worry about none of this.

+The Pupil Declares his Intention to Build a Castle for the Teacher

+The papyrus shifts now to a letter addressed by the pupil to his teachers.

+The Castle which Ra-ia has Built for himself / additional texts

+A description of a mansion by one Ra'ia and a hymn and a model letter follow.